subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 - In video data, pixel from the current frames can be enriched with the information from previous frames.

 We will focus on the scaled self-attention proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).

+In the context of self attention the context information captured using the importance score is used to enrich the input.

 Its easy to comprehend (for me!) the context information when the inputs are a list of words provided for any downstream natural language processing task.
 List of words are